ecp4224/GGS/README.md

-#MCForge
+#GGS
-This is the old MCForge code for Minecraft Classic/SMP before mcforge shutdown.
-Here lies what could of been...
+This is the old GGS code for Minecraft Classic/SMP before mcforge shutdown.

+No more development is being done on this software.
+All pull requests will be ignored

 ##Required Dependencies
 - [MySQL Driver][7]